-FAMILY VACATIONS/TRIPS
+VACATIONS / TRIPS

 Parents should notify the Elementary Office and their child's teacher at least five school days prior to him/her missing school due to a family vacation or trip.
 Unless disapproved by the principal, the student will be legally excused.
 Arrangements should be made in advance with the teacher to make up class work that will be missed through a Pre-arranged Absence Form.
 These forms are available in the office and on the school website to be completed by the parent and teacher.
-This form is to be returned to the assistant principal, and a copy will be made for the teacher and parent to keep.
+This form is to be returned to the principal, and a copy will be made for the teacher and parent to keep.
+Students are permitted up to 10 family vacation days per year.
+After that, these days are regular absences.